limbernie/freed/README.md

 The result is sorted in descending order (from latest to earliest) by the date/time of domain creation.

-RR stands for Registrar, and is shown by the Registrar's URL.
+RR stands for Registrar, and is shown as the Registrar's URL.

 ![facebook.com](facebook.com-demo.png)